 Health Insurance Marketplace Subsidies

-The ACA offers financial assistance to reduce monthly premiums and out-of-pocket costs in an effort to expand access to affordable health insurance for individuals with moderate and low-income – particularly those without access to affordable coverage through their employer, Medicaid, or Medicare.
-There are two types of subsidies available to Marketplace enrollees.
-The first, called the premium tax credit (PTC, or APTC when paid in advance), works to reduce enrollees’ monthly premium payments for insurance coverage.
-The second type of financial assistance, the cost-sharing reduction (CSR), reduces enrollees’ out-of-pocket costs when they go to the doctor or have a hospital stay.
-In order to receive either type of financial assistance, qualifying individuals and families must enroll in a plan offered through a health insurance Marketplace.
+There are two types of financial assistance available to marketplace enrollees.
+The first type, called the premium tax credit, works to reduce enrollees’ monthly payments for insurance coverage.
+The second type of financial assistance, the cost sharing reduction, is designed to minimize enrollees’ out-of-pocket costs when they go to the doctor or have a hospital stay.
+To receive either type of financial assistance, qualifying individuals and families must enroll in a plan offered through a health insurance Marketplace.

-The premium tax credit reduces Marketplace enrollees’ monthly premium payments for insurance plans purchased through a Marketplace.
-Health insurance plans offered through a Marketplace are standardized into four “metal” levels of coverage: bronze, silver, gold, and platinum.
-Bronze plans tend to have the lowest premiums but leave the enrollee subject to higher out-of-pocket costs when they receive health care services, while platinum plans tend to have the highest premiums but have very low out-of-pocket costs.
-The premium tax credit can be applied to any of these metal levels, but cannot be applied toward the purchase of catastrophic coverage.
-Catastrophic health plans typically have a lower monthly premium than other Qualified Health Plans in the Marketplace, but generally require beneficiaries to pay all of their medical costs until the deductible is met.
-To qualify for a catastrophic plan, an individual must either be under 30 years of age or eligible for a “hardship exemption.”
+The premium tax credit reduces enrollees’ monthly payments for insurance plans purchased through the Marketplace.
+Marketplace plans are offered in four “metal” levels of coverage: bronze, silver, gold, and platinum.
+Bronze plans tend to have the lowest premiums but have the highest deductibles and other cost sharing, leaving the enrollee to pay more out-of-pocket when they receive covered health care services, while platinum plans have the highest premiums but very low out-of-pocket costs.
+The premium tax credit can be applied to plans in any of these metal levels.

 Who is eligible for the premium tax credit?

-In order to receive the premium tax credit for coverage starting in 2021, a Marketplace enrollee must meet the following criteria:
+To receive the premium tax credit for coverage starting in 2023, a marketplace enrollee must meet the following criteria:

 - Not have access to affordable coverage through an employer (including a family member’s employer)

-- Have U.S. citizenship or proof of legal residency (Lawfully present immigrants whose household income is below 100% FPL and are not otherwise eligible for Medicaid are eligible for tax subsidies through the Marketplace if they meet all other eligibility requirements.)
+- Have U.S. citizenship or proof of legal residency (Lawfully present immigrants whose household income is below 100% FPL can also be eligible for tax subsidies through the Marketplace if they meet all other eligibility requirements.)

 - If married, must file taxes jointly in order to qualify